• Skip to main content

 I left my carrots whole for presentation purposes, and they do look lovely on a platter, but even baby carrots will work in this dish, so trim them to whatever size you prefer.

-I do strongly (very strongly!) recommend following the advice to line your pan with aluminum foil then spray it with cooking spray.
+I doย strongly (very strongly!) recommend following the advice to line your pan with aluminum foil then spray it with cooking spray.

 Thanks so much for this recipe!
 The carrots were ridiculously easy and totally delicious!!
 My family devoured them. ~ Cindy

 The honey based glaze can be pretty sticky–which is great for the carrots but not so great for the clean-up.
+So do yourself a favor and line your pan with foil.

 Be sure to save this Honey Ginger Roasted Carrots recipe to your favorite Pinterest board for later.